 - DEF_QOS_CH: Default QoS Change.
 The SMF always reports to the PCF.

-- SE_AMBR_CH: Session AMBR Change.
+- SE_AMBR_CH: Session-AMBR Change.
 The SMF always reports to the PCF.

 - QOS_NOTIF: The SMF notify the PCF when receiving notification from RAN that QoS targets of the QoS Flow cannot be guranteed or gurateed again.